DaveBackus/Data_Bootcamp_Book/installing-python.md

 **More comments.** All of these are mtwn, but we thought they would make the code we just entered less mysterious -- and give us a head start with Python programming.  (i) Anything following a hash (#) is a comment and has no effect on what the program does.  (ii) Blank lines are optional, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
 If the version is less than 3.0, it prints an error message (`raise Exception`).
 Otherwise it prints the message "Congratulations, etc."  (iv) The statements that begin with `raise` and `print` are indented exactly four spaces.
 That's a standard feature of Python.
 Anything else generates an error.

 **IPython**.
-We prefer to write code in an editor and will stick with Spyder for the first few weeks of the course.
-But IPython notebooks are good for talks and reports.
-We can read through them more easily than naked code.
+We prefer to write code in an editor and will stick with Spyder for a few weeks.
+IPython notebooks are good for talks and reports, because they contain text and output, specifically graphical output.
+We can generally read through them more easily than naked code.
 Here are [three](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/blob/master/ipynb/Chapter%201%20-%20Mining%20Twitter.ipynb) [more](http://nbviewer.ipython.org/url/jakevdp.github.com/downloads/notebooks/XKCD_plots.ipynb) [examples](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/SQL/SQL_Intro.ipynb) to make the point.

-To run the same code in an IPython notebook, start up the IPython/Jupyter app in Launcher.
-(If you're not sure how to do that, go back to the previous section.)
+To run the same code in an IPython notebook, start the IPython/Jupyter app in Launcher, the one labelled "ipython-notebook".
+(If you're not sure what this means, go back to the previous section.)
 Once you have it up and running:

 * Choose the directory.
 You should see the directory structure of your computer in Jupyter.
-Navigate to the `Data_Bootcamp` directory (folder) we hope you created earlier.
+Navigate to the `Data_Bootcamp` directory (folder) you created earlier.

 * Create an IPython notebook.
 Click on the "New" dropdown menu in the upper right corner and choose Python 3.
 This will create a blank notebook and an empty cell, where you can enter words or code.